dutt-arka/thoughts/README.md

 ## Welcome my scribblings.

-This is my informal blog on github pages,where I scribble down my thoughts,ideas and occasional notes w
+This is my informal blog on github pages,where I scribble down my thoughts,ideas and occasional notes :

 ### Posts